-- A transition in building height should be provided at sensitive interface areas adjacent to heritage items. - Basement car parking that protrudes more than 1 metre above existing ground level is counted as a storey. - d.
+- b.
+A transition in building height should be provided at sensitive interface areas adjacent to heritage items. - c.
+Basement car parking that protrudes more than 1 metre above existing ground level is counted as a storey. - d.
 For development involving parking in an undercroft, the floor level of the lowest residential storey should be a maximum of 1.5 metres above natural ground level. - e.
 To protect the amenity of future residents the finished floor level of ground floor apartments should be at or above the natural ground level. - f.
 Ceiling heights should be consistent with the Apartment Design Guide for habitable and nonhabitable rooms.

 - g.
-Roofs should be flat-pitched without parapets to minimise the height of exterior walls, incorporating eaves which cast shadows across the top-storey walls. - h.
-Top most storeys, including those with mezzanine levels, should be visually recessive with a setback from the storeys below and lightweight in design. - Mezzanines on any level are discouraged to minimise the visual bulk and scale of the building.
+Roofs should be flat or gently pitched no steeper than 15 degrees without parapets to minimise the height of exterior walls, incorporating wide eaves around the top storeys which cast shadows across the top-storey walls. - h.
+Top most storeys, including those with mezzanine levels, should be visually recessive with a setback from the storeys below and lightweight in design. - i.
+Mezzanines on any level are discouraged to minimise the visual bulk and scale of the building.

 - j.
 Mezzanines will only be considered where the proposal demonstrates design excellence and incorporates sleaving to minimise the visual impacts of the stepping transition and provide potential for shading, perimeter planting and photovoltaic solar panels. - k.
-Roof fixtures and lift overruns or service plants should be incorporated into the design of the roof, to minimise visual intrusiveness and support an integrated building design. - Roof design is to respond to solar access and prevailing weather with use of eaves, skillion roof, awnings, and the like with a minimum overhang of 0.6m.

-Figure 3.4-e: Building Height.
+Roof fixtures and lift overruns or service plants should be incorporated into the design of the roof, to minimise visual intrusiveness and support an integrated building design. - Roof design is to respond to solar access and prevailing weather with use of eaves, skillion roof, awnings, and the like with a minimum overhang of 0.6m. - Figure 3.4-d: Building Height.
 (I) Height controls are based on a typical residential floor to floor height of 3 metres, with a 0.5 metre allowance for roof articulation and a 1 metre basement projection.

-Figure 3.4-f: Example of perimeter sleaving with pergola and perimeter planters for greenery at upper levels
+Figure 3.4-e: Example of perimeter sleaving with pergola and perimeter planters for greenery at upper levels